Lobbyist Tim Meenan

 retains current statutes regarding trade, industry, and professional associations.
 The bill passed its final committee the House Health & Human services on April 9 and will be up next on the House floor.

 SB1422 by Gruters was referred to the Banking and Insurance; Commerce and Tourism; and Rules Committees.
-The Senate bill has passed two of its three committee stops and will be up next in Senate Rules on April 23rd.
+The Senate bill has passed two of its three committee stops and then passed Senate Rules on April 23rd.
+The bill was on the Senate Calendar for April 26th and was temporarily postponed.
+But see SB322, where several health insurance bills were combined.

 5. ESSENTIAL HEALTH BENEFITS SB418/HB997

 by Simpson requires insurers and HMOs to include at least one service or coverage under each of the 10 essential health benefits categories required under the ACA.
 SB 418 was referred to the Banking and Insurance; Health Policy; and Rules Committees.
-The bill passed its third and final stop this week and will be up next on the Senate floor.
-An amendment was adopted to require a study of the issue.
-The House Bill language was amended onto HB997 by Gregory.
+The bill passed its third and final stop this week and was temporarily postponed on the Senate floor on April 26th.
+An amendment was adopted to require a study of the issue instead of the original language.
+The House Bill language was amended onto HB997 by Gregory and SB322 by Simpson.

 PRE-EXINSTING CONDITION EXCLUSIONS SB 322/HB 997